Russia reopens Kerch Strait to shipping after standoff with Ukraine

 The Russian rouble opened 0.4 percent weaker against the dollar in Moscow, its lowest since mid-November.

-Kiev, which denied its ships had done anything wrong, accused Russia of military aggression and asked for the international community to mobilize to punish Russia.
+Kiev, which denied its ships had done anything wrong, accused Russia of military aggression and asked for the international community to mobilise to punish Russia.

 The U.N.
 Security Council will meet on the latest developments at the request of Russia and Ukraine later on Monday, diplomats said.